omrisk/clickhouse-playground/README.md

 [Clickhouse](https://clickhouse.tech/) is a big data warehouse used by Yandex to analyze click stream data.

+Credit to Mark Litwintschik, [whose blog post about benchmarking clickhouse](https://tech.marksblogg.com/billion-nyc-taxi-clickhouse.html) was very helpful and was used for reference.

 We examined it at Dynamic Yield to see if it could be a potential candidate to help us address issues in the analytics space.

 The POC itself was conducted on an internal AWS account, this repo is to allow: